WSUCEG-7140/ScriptableWordsDesignExample/design.md

 # Design

-This design documents how the Scriptable-Words project implements the following @ref Requirements.
+This design documents how the ScriptableWords project implements the following @ref Requirements.

 @section Project Project Overview